sphericalcylinder/MetalCompute/docs/mainpage.md

 }
 ```

-For textures with multiple components, you'll want to have the same  CommandManager template argument.
-This means
-that for now you can't use textures with multiple components along with buffers, but it will be fixed in an upcoming
-release.

 The index lists for buffers and textures are seperate.
 This means that you can load a buffer at index 0 and a
 texture at index 0 as well (under the previous condition).
 These indecies should correspond to the indecies in your MSL function.